Luiz-Trindade/Password_Manager/README.md

 This is a password management application developed in Python, using the libraries `sqlite3`, `customtkinter`, `pyperclip`, `PySimpleGUI`, and `CTkTable`.
 The application allows you to add, view, copy, and remove password-related information.

 ## Initial Configuration
-The application uses an SQLite database located at "_internal/data.db".
+The application uses an SQLite database located at the current directory.
 If the "data" table doesn't exist, it is created with columns "id" (primary key), "info," and "password."

 ## Key Features